Gentoo Linux is a powerful and extensible Linux distribution that adheres to the original source-based package management in Linux.

 JPEG image support.

-Great documentation & Friendly community
+Great Documentation & Friendly Community

-The documentation in Gentoo is extremely good.
+The Gentoo documentation is excellent.
 It usually tells you exactly what you need to know.
-It will tell you which kernel modules you need to add and which USE flags to add.
+For example, it will tell you which kernel modules you need to add and which USE flags to add.

-Gentoo community is friendly and helpful, especially to those who help themselves, and the forums are busy with useful information.
-The culture is not to hold your hand, but to walk you through the process with helpful documentation.
+The Gentoo community is friendly and helpful, especially those who help themselves, and the forums are busy with valuable information.
+The culture is not to hold your hand but to walk you through the process with helpful documentation.

-Some time ago Linus Torvalds had shared,
+Some time ago, Linus Torvalds had shared,

 I’m a technical person, but I have a very specific area of interest, and I don’t want to fight the rest.
-So the only distributions I have actively avoided are the ones that are known to be “overly technical”.
+So the only distributions I have actively avoided are the ones that are known to be “overly technical.”

 Gentoo and its derivatives are less well known than Ubuntu, Debian, or Red Hat (and their derivatives) because they receive less publicity and appeal to a different audience.

 In conclusion, Gentoo is not about ease of use or making installation easier for the new user.
 It is for the hackers and delvers who want to explore and dive into their systems and swim further and faster.